-ter understand both individual and geographical patterns.
+We present findings at the defendant level as well as at the neighborhood level to better understand both individual and geographical patterns.
 Finally, we also analyze the data by other factors, including crime type and severity, police agency, and arrests and charges for nuisance crimes.